Tool List

 Automation process:

-Automatic download/cloning of code
+Automatic download/cloning code

-Automatic decompression (if it's an archive)
+Automatic decompression (if it's a compressed package)

-Automatic setting of configuration file paths
+Automatic setting of configuration file path

-Automatic construction/loading of AST
+Automatic building/loading AST

 Return audit results